losagie/My_projects/README.md

 # My_projects
-This project is for Qa Engineers
+This project is for QA Engineers